 How will you spend your summer vacation?

 The Summer Music Camp is a day camp for Baltimore County Public Schools’ instrumental and vocal music students who are currently in Grades 5–12 and are enrolled in their school’s music programs.
-During camp, students will perform in a band, chorus, and orchestra at the appropriate grade level.
+During camp, students will perform in a band, chorus, guitar, and orchestra at the appropriate grade level.
 In addition to large group rehearsals, students will participate in enrichment classes and receive instruction to enhance musical performance skills.
-All of the musical ensembles will perform in a public concert in the outdoor amphitheater at Oregon Ridge Park, the summer home of the Baltimore Symphony Orchestra, on the evening of Wednesday, June 29, 2016.
+All of the musical ensembles will perform in a public concert in the outdoor amphitheater at Oregon Ridge Park, the summer home of the Baltimore Symphony Orchestra, on the evening of Thursday, June 29, 2017.

-For more information visit the Maryland State Department of Education web site.
+visit the Maryland State Department of Education web site.